 WOHOOOO You’re getting married!!

-Hellllllo lovely people, I’m so so excited that you have decided to book in with me for your wedding day!!
+Hellllllo lovely people, I’m so so excited that you have decided to book in with Bxcsmxth for your wedding day!!
 Congrats on such an exciting time and for getting this far in your planning already.
-I know that the planning process can be a bit daunting so I have made this page for you to hopefully help out with some of the planning and things you may not know!
+I know that the planning process can be a bit daunting so I have made this page for you to hopefully help out with a bit of it.
 It’s just a few tips and tricks I have learnt along the way that I thought might come in handy.
-You can take it all on board or leave it- It wont bother me either way - it is your day after all and I want more then anything for it to represent the two of you!! :)

 An option before the day is to get an engagement shoot together.
 I think this is an awesome idea for couples to do for a few reasons - First being that its just really nice to have photos together when you are completely being yourselves, dressed in your normal clothes hangout at home or at the park/beach/waterfall/your van/favrestaurant/hiking…. whatever represents the two fo you the most.
 Its not very often that you get the opportunity to get beautiful professional photos together and what better time then for your engagement!!
 Seconldyyyyy it tends to make the whole photo experience on the wedding day way more easy for you guys.
 I think this is because we have already met before I follow you around all day at your wedding haha, so hopefully it will just feel like i'm another friend there taking your snap.
 You will understand better what to do and how easy the process can be if you just let go and be yourselves.
 Also you would have already seen your engagemnt photos and how incredible you both look in them together so you will have more confidence on the day that the pictures are going to be fab!
 It tends to let couples feel more relaxed and not worry about it before the day when they already know what to expect from the shoot!